Julian-Heng/pl-assignment-2019/8/reflection.md

 ## Weekly Question

-Was fizz buzz easier or harder to implement in Prolog?
+Was FizzBuzz easier or harder to implement in Prolog?
 Why or why not?